 There’s a campsite at the end of the beach, which is shaded and fairly empty.
 From here the track follows the coast through low scrub and casuarina trees, but while there is some shade this section of track feels much longer than the 4km that it is.
 We’re glad to reach Cooks Beach.

-A short walk along Cooks Beach brings us to our camp site, and the end of Day 1.
+A short walk along Cooks Beach brings us to our camp site, and the end of the first day of the Freycinet Circuit.
 We’ve covered about 17km, but it’s been easy walking.
 We set up camp a stone’s throw from the ocean, on a small hill just before the entrance to the official campground.
 There’s water here from a tank at Cooks Hut a stroll away, where we chat to the friendly Park volunteers before enjoying a hot chocolate and tea as the sun sets.
 Apart from my lamentable attempt at cooking sausages on my camp stove, it’s been a fantastic day.

 Day 2 – Cooks Beach to Wineglass Bay (15km)